ILIAS-eLearning/ILIAS/docs/development/contributing.md

 <a name="rules-for-maintainers-assigned-to-prs"></a>
 #### Rules for Community Members assigned to PRs

-As an FOSS community we should be glad that people want to contribute code to our project as this reflects usage of our project.
+As an FOSS community, we should be glad that people want to contribute code to our project as this reflects usage of our project.
 To show this when handling PRs, please make sure